dionenak/R-stats/README.md

 To test research questions involving moderation hypotheses.
 Inspect univariate distributions and bivariate associations, perform a multiple linear regression with two- and three-way interactions.

-The data set contained these variables:
+The dataset contained these variables:

-- gender		participant sex (males = 0; females =1)
+- gender: Participant's gender (Males = 0; Females =1)
-- sperform	social performance (0 to 25, with higher scores indicating better performance)
+- sperform: Social performance (0 to 25, with higher scores indicating better performance)
-- sskills		social skills (1 = unskilled to 5 = very skilled)
+- sskills: Social skills (1 = unskilled to 5 = very skilled)
-- scomplex	social complexity (1 = low complexity to 5 = high complexity)
+- scomplex: Social complexity (1 = low complexity to 5 = high complexity)
-- sIQ		social intelligence (1 = low intelligence to 5 = high intelligence)
+- sIQ: Social intelligence (1 = low intelligence to 5 = high intelligence)

 We had to test gender differences, the moderation of social skills on association between social complexity and performance as well as the moderation of gender and social intelligence on association between social skills and social complexity.